Keyboard shortcuts

 Closed-ended Benchmarks

 The most famous example of a multiple-choice benchmark is the MMLU (Massive Multitask Language Understanding) benchmark from the paper Measuring Massive Multitask Language Understanding.
+This benchmarks consists of a set of multiple-choice questions that cover a wide range of topics.

 Here is an example of a question from the MMLU benchmark: